I'm a composer, songwriter, improv accompanist (and occasional improviser), and vaudeville comedian.

 Something I've noticed is always important to mention early on when it comes to dating: I have a pet tarantula (ya know, a big fuzzy spider).
 She stays in her terrarium and doesn't bother anybody, I swear.

 Epilogue: Whatever we've been taught about the respective male and female processes of attraction, I don't want to have to win you despite my appearance.
 I don't want you to compromise.
 I want a woman who is genuinely attracted to me.
-I'm tall, I'm skinny, I've got a beard (and I'm not shaving it), and I can dress fairly garishly at times (But I don't really dress how I want to very often.
+I'm tall, I'm skinny, I've got a beard (which I won't shave), and I can dress fairly garishly at times (But I don't really dress how I want to very often.
 I'm not without my social graces - I know when to tone it down, which is honestly most of the time because I also don't like being stared at).
-Look, it doesn't matter if your heterosexual, bisexual, pansexual, queer, whatever, you're attracted to what you're attracted to, and if you're not attracted to me, then God be with ye on the quest for your love, dear lady!
+Look, it doesn't matter if you're heterosexual, homosexual, bisexual, pansexual, queer, or whatever - you're attracted to what you're attracted to, and if you're not attracted to me, then God be with ye on the quest for your love, dear lady!